-In 2018, the CFO role has changed tremendously.
+The CFO role has changed tremendously over the last few years.
 A recent study found that traditional skills like compliance and controllership account for less than 10 percent skills critical to success.
 Today, skills like general management and strategy are most important to a CFO’s success.

 CFO’s must be more creative in how they formulate their strategy and measure success.
 Other factors important to the finance team, like efficiency and performance, will fall into place once a successful strategy is put into place.